top of page

 Demotivation can heavily impact an individual’s mental health in the long term.
 Causes could vary significantly from person to person, but a likely demotivator is underpayment.
 According to a survey done on the Japanese animation industry by NAFCA.jp, animators are underpaid.

-The study found that around 37.7% of the surveyed animators make less than 200,000 yen ($1,320) monthly—while the median monthly salary in Japan was 329,859 yen ($2,200).
-In Alderfer’s 1969 human need theory, pay falls under “Existence” needs—a category of the bare minimum requirements, which promise demotivation when it is failed to be met.
+The study found that around 37.7% of the surveyed animators make less than 200,000 yen ($1,320) monthly, while the median monthly salary in Japan was 329,859 yen ($2,200).
+In Alderfer’s 1969 human need theory, pay falls under “Existence” needs—a category of the bare minimum requirements, which promise demotivation when they fail to be met.

 Understaffed Studios

-This employee experience may eventually be leading to higher stress and lack of sleep, symptoms not dissimilar to the previously mentioned crunch culture.
+This employee experience may eventually lead to higher stress and lack of sleep, symptoms not dissimilar to the previously mentioned crunch culture.
 Additionally, the team in a studio would have less available time to support each other and create a positive work culture.

-It is clear that the mental conditions of animators influence productivity, efficiency and turnover rates, and it’s likely for this to impact the growth of a business.
-But it is important to not only acknowledge this issue from a corporate standpoint, but also from an empathetic point of view.
+It is clear that the mental conditions of animators influence productivity, efficiency and turnover rates, and it’s likely that this impacts the growth of a business.
+But it is important to not only acknowledge this issue from a corporate standpoint but also from an empathetic point of view.
 Only then can sincere efforts be made, and in turn, change can be implemented sustainably and effectively.

 How can we improve mental health in the animation industry?